daily-co/cam-processing-preview-demo/README.md

 npm run dev

-# now, edit index.d.ts to use your room url
+# now, edit index.ts to use your room url
 ```